narisso/mongoose-bird/README.md

   console.log(result);
 });
 ```
-> NOTE: this is not a feature of mongoose-q
+> NOTE: this is not a feature of mongoose-bird

 That's all folks!